presidential-innovation-fellows/pif-website/apply/job-announcement.md

 To qualify for this role, you must have one year of specialized experience.
 Specialized experience is:

-- Experience leading vision, direction, roadmap or leading the identification of user needs for a project, product, platform, or service. - Providing project or product leadership.
+- Leading vision, direction, roadmap or leading the identification of user needs for a project, product, platform, or service.
+- Providing project or product leadership.
-- Experience with iterative or agile and data-driven methodologies to achieve organizational objectives;
+- Using iterative or agile and data-driven methodologies to achieve organizational or project objectives.
 - Leading cross-functional teams to achieve organizational or project objectives.
 - Collaborating with senior or executive stakeholders and cross-functional teams to achieve organizational or project objectives.
 - Leading stakeholders through organizational change.